Choe Son-hui: Vice Minister of Foreign Affairs

 Choe was promoted to the rank of Vice Minister of Foreign Affairs in late February 2018, replacing Han Song-ryol and taking his North America portfolio.
 Han remained vice minister with a European portfolio.
 At the time, there were seven regular vice ministers in the ministry under First Vice Minister Kim Kye-gwan.
 Called North Korea's "point person" on relations with the United States, Choe's portfolio included responsibility for those relations and with Canada.

 Choe's appointment had been interpreted as reflecting North Korea's willingness to negotiate with the United States as she had allegedly expressed a conciliatory position during the initial 2017 North Korea crisis.
-She was therefore expected to play a role in upcoming negotiations in the run-up to the 2018 North Korea–United States Singapore Summit.
+She was therefore expected to play a role in negotiations leading up to the 2018 North Korea–United States Singapore Summit.
 In the run-up, she headed North Korea's negotiating team a number of times when they met with their American counterparts.
 In May, she participated in track 1.5 talks with former US diplomats, in order to get to know the administration of US president Donald Trump.

-On 24 May, however, the state news agency KCNA released a statement in Choe's name whereby she criticized US Vice President Mike Pence, calling him a "political dummy" for comparing North Korea to Libya and its nuclear weapons program:
+On 24 May, the state news agency KCNA released a statement by Choe in which she criticized US Vice President Mike Pence, calling him a "political dummy" for comparing North Korea to Libya and its nuclear weapons program:

-Choe is thought to have direct access to Kim Jong-un, and according to The Times' Daniel Hurst, "it is unlikely that she was speaking without the authority of Mr Kim".
+Choe is thought to have direct access to Kim Jong Un, and according to The Times' Daniel Hurst, "it is unlikely that she was speaking without the authority of Mr Kim".
 Choe's remarks directly led to Trump promptly notifying North Korea that the planned 2018 North Korea–United States Singapore Summit would be canceled.
 According to CNN, "Trump and his aides were infuriated by the statement and wanted to respond forcefully ...
 The specific and personal targeting of Pence is what irked US officials".

 In the end, the summit was organized on 12 June and Choe was present.
 She was replaced as the head of working-level negotiations in early 2019.
 At the 2019 North Korea–United States Hanoi Summit that ended prematurely and without an agreement, Choe was the last person to have talked to the American team of negotiators.
 She made a last-minute suggestion that all facilities of the Yongbyon Nuclear Scientific Research Center could be demolished.
 When she was then asked to clarify what the offer meant, she was unable to give any further details, resulting in the American team walking out.